amkarahalios/amkarahalios.github.io/_pages/about.md

 Welcome to my home page.
 I am a 2nd year PhD student at Carnegie Mellon University working with Professor Willem-Jan van Hoeve.

 My research interests are mainly in combinatorial optimization and integer programming.
-Recently I have been working with decision diagrams.
+Recently I have been working on using decision diagrams to solve the graph coloring problem.

 My hobbies include chess, dance, poetry, athletics, and piano.